tahira-h/Amazon_Vine_Analysis/README.md

 Biases of the Analysis

-Reviews from the Amazon Vine program do not provide any biases.
-As shown in the code and the results and results below, the reviews are based upon the total number of reviews, the number of 5-star reviews, the percentage of 5-star reviews for the Amazon Vine program and non-Vine program.
-Including the total amount of reviews altoghether.
-Providing results within the Vine program and outside of the Vine program provides a non-bias amount of reviews in the data presented.
+Reviews from the Amazon Vine program do not provide any biases, in regards to the code that was used to find the data.
+As shown in the code and results below, the reviews are based upon the total number of reviews, the number of 5-star reviews, the percentage of 5-star reviews for the Amazon Vine program and non-Vine program.
+There would be a bias if there was only reviews from the Amazon Vine program, and not the non-Amazon Vine program.

+Additionally, the total number and percentage of 5-star reviews from the Amazon Vine program has a lower rate, in contrast to the 5-star reviews and percentage amount from the individuals who were not a part of the Amazon Vine program.
+This difference between reviews concludes that the results are not based upon the individuals being a part of the Amazon Vine program, but how well the program works for analysts when finding data.

 Open the file containing Additional_Analysis.
 ![Additional_Analysis](/resources/Additional_Analysis.png)